kubernetes-digitalocean-terraform/kubernetes-digitalocean-terraform/README.md

 ssh-keygen -t rsa -b 4096
 ```

-System will prompt you for a file to save the key, we will go by `~/.ssh/id_rsa` in this tutorial.
+System will prompt you for a filepath to save the key, we will go by `~/.ssh/id_rsa` in this tutorial.

 ## Add your public key in Digital Ocean control panel

 [Do it here](https://cloud.digitalocean.com/settings/security).
-Name it,paste the public key just below `Add SSH Key`.
+Name it and paste the public key just below `Add SSH Key`.

-* TODO: Find a way to do this via API.
-So we don't access the control panel.

 ## Add this key to your ssh agent